theulis/NIST-1Password-Public/README.md

 ⚙️ As mentioned, this script does not use an official NVD API to fetch CVEs, so some requests may fail.
 Based on current tests, a few 1Password version vulnerability checks may fail, but this does not impact the overall results.
 Re-attempts have been implemented to handle this, but due to project time constraints, no further improvements will be made in this version.

 🔗 Integration with MDM can be implemented to fetch the currently used versions of 1Password.
 Example: [Kandji Prism API](https://api-docs.kandji.io/#0de36993-c9d8-4d58-8dce-a2616bc2e743)
-For more info, check Repo (https://github.com/theulis/NIST-1Password-Kandji-Public) ✅
+For more info, check Repo: https://github.com/theulis/NIST-1Password-Kandji-Public ✅